webtorrent/bittorrent-dht/README.md

 `infoHash` can be a string or Buffer. `callback` is called when the recursive lookup has terminated, and is called with two paramaters.
 The first is an `Error` or null.
-The second is an array of the K closest nodes.
+The second is the number of nodes found that had peers.
 You usually don't need to use this info and can simply listen for `peer` events.

 #### `dht.listen([port], [address], [onlistening])`